linuxha/RT68mx/README.md

     srec_cat rt68mx-t.s19 -o rt68mx-mp02.s19            # cleanup s19
     #memsim2 rt68mx-mp02.s19                            # Memory EPROM simulator hardware

+## Nods for Motorola MEK6800D2

+I don't have a full understanding of the mods need for RT68MX, RT/Edit and A/BASIC to work with the cassette yet.
+But I do have the S19 files modifications to support the Motorola MEK6800D2.
+Both abasic-d2.s19 and rtedit-d2.s19 have those modifications.

 ## Notes

 I've currently added an IFDEF to allow the RT/68MX to be compiled at $FC00 which should allow us to avoid the cutting and bodging of the address lines.